ucl-coffeeschool/coffeeschool/lessons/player/part2-4.md

 this.y += playerVel;
 ```

 With both of these statements within the "EnterFrame" events function, our player will now fall due to gravity like behaviour. *Try running it.
-What happens to the player?*
+What happens to the player?
+Do they stop?
+Do they continue falling?*